baguswjksn/musical-octo-train/_posts/2025-03-04-goole-dorks.md

 ---
 layout: post
+en-title: Google Dorks
-title: Google Dorks
+id-title: Google Dorks
 tags: tutorial
 permalink: google-dorks
-desc: An Easy Way to Extract Millions of Data Records
+en-desc: An easy way to extract millions of data records.
+id-desc: Cara mudah mengekstrak jutaan data.
 ---

 Email scraping, is useful for legitimate purposes like marketing campaigns and data analysis, can also be exploited for malicious activities such as spam,phishing attacks, malware distribution.